 It is usually the result of a stroke or severe trauma to the head.
 So a person who has been raised in the UK, can actually start speaking in the Russian accent so fluently that other people may be convinced that English is not his/her native language.
 Strange that is.

 Genital Retraction Syndrome

-A person diagnosed with this mental disorder tends to develop a strong attraction (usually sexual attraction) to people who have committed hideous crimes.
-He feels the urge to indulge in sexual activity with criminals.
+A person diagnosed with this mental disorder tends to develop a strong attraction (usually physical attraction) to people who have committed hideous crimes.
+He feels the urge to indulge physically with criminals.

 Jumping Frenchmen of Maine

 The name is as strange as the disorder itself is.
 It causes the sufferer to react in an exaggerated manner to the occurrence of sudden happenings such as a startling noise or sight.

 When encountered by such a situation, the patient can be observed crying out loud, flailing his/her arms, and starting an uncontrollable repetition of words.
 During an attack, the patient will literally do anything on sudden command.